Something Wild (1961 film)

-Something Wild is a 1961 American neo-noir psychological thriller film directed by Jack Garfein and starring his wife Carroll Baker and Ralph Meeker.
-It follows a young New York City college student who, after being brutally raped, is held captive by a mechanic who saves her from committing suicide on the Manhattan Bridge.
+Something Wild is a 1961 American neo-noir psychological drama film directed by Jack Garfein and starring Carroll Baker, Ralph Meeker, Mildred Dunnock, Jean Stapleton, and Martin Kosleck.
+It follows a young New York City college student who, after being brutally raped in a Bronx park, is held captive by a mechanic who saves her from committing suicide on the Manhattan Bridge.
 The film is based on the 1958 novel Mary Ann by Alex Karmel, who cowrote the screenplay with Garfein.

+An early American independent film, Something Wild was produced by Prometheus Enterprises, a production company formed by then-husband and wife Garfein and Baker, and funded by its distributor, United Artists, on a budget of $1 million.
+Principal photography took place in New York City in the summer of 1960, largely on location, with some interior studio filming.

+Something Wild premiered in New York City at the Plaza Theatre on December 20, 1961.
+The film received favorable reviews from film critics but was a box-office disappointment for United Artists.
+In the decades following its release, the film established a reputation as a neglected example of American independent and art cinema.
+The film was re-mastered and released on Blu-ray and DVD in 2017 by The Criterion Collection.